iSabbir/SWE-QUIZ-PREPARATION/Introduction to Software Engineering/Assignment/sabbir/topic_2.md

-# Topic 02: Function Point (FP) Calculation - Mobile Banking Application
+# Topic 02: Function Point (FP) Estimation - Mobile Banking Application

 A Mobile Banking Application is being developed for a commercial bank.
 The app supports user login, balance inquiry, fund transfer, transaction history, bill payment, and notifications.
 It interacts with core banking systems and third-party biller services.